Boemska/h54s/README.md

 [![npm downloads](https://img.shields.io/npm/dm/h54s.svg?style=flat-square)](https://img.shields.io/npm/dm/h54s)
 [![gitter chat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Boemska/h54s?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ## What is H54S?

-H54S facilitates and manages bi-directional communication between JavaScript based HTML5 Web Applications (Single Page Web Applications and Progressive Web Apps) and back-end services written in SAS, that execute on either SAS Viya or SAS v9.
-The purpose of the library is to facilitate a workflow between Front-end Web UI developers and SAS developers to enable them to build and deploy secure, enterprise-production-ready Web Applications with as little friction as possible.
+H54S facilitates and manages bi-directional communication between JavaScript based HTML5 Web Applications (Single Page Web Applications, Progressive Web Apps) and back-end services written in SAS, that execute on either SAS Viya or SAS v9.
+The library aims to facilitate communication between Javascript-based UI developers and SAS developers, enabling them  to build and deploy secure, production ready Web Applications with as little friction as possible.

-H54S is a Vanilla JavaScript library.
-If you are a React or Angular developer, you may want to look at the specific React or Angular seed applications.
+## Quick Start

+This repository contains the **core H54S JavaScript library**.
+If you understand what this does, and just want to start creating an App, head over to our our **H54S React Seed App repository** for a choice of pre-integrated Create React App-based template applications that will make your development much, much easier.

 #### Server Requirements